 In some patients reflux type symptoms and occasionally dysphagia is improved by PPI therapy.
 It is useful to measure the degree of acid reflux in these patients with 24 hour pH monitoring to help gauge the need for combinations of PPI and topical steroid therapy.

 Monteleukast, a leukotriene receptor antagonist has been proposed as a long term treatment.
-In an observational study of twelve patients, monteleukast was associated with a good symptomatic response (dysphagia scores and frequency of bolus obstruction) with an inconsistent reduction in the associated concentration of eosinophils (51).
-A similar response has been demonstrated in a small cohort of paediatric patients (52).
-The use of monteleukast has been criticised in some quarters on account of the lack of a placebo controlled group in the original paper reporting its use, and a further study has shown that monteleukast is inefficient in maintaining steroid reduced remission in EoE (53).
+In an observational study of twelve patients, monteleukast was associated with a good symptomatic response (dysphagia scores and frequency of bolus obstruction) with an inconsistent reduction in the associated concentration of eosinophils[51].
+A similar response has been demonstrated in a small cohort of paediatric patients[52].
+The use of monteleukast has been criticised in some quarters on account of the lack of a placebo controlled group in the original paper reporting its use, and a further study has shown that monteleukast is inefficient in maintaining steroid reduced remission in EoE[53].

-Oesophageal dilatation has been shown to be a safe and effective therapy in EoE, particularly in the presence of strictures (54).
-However, mucosal tears and even oesophageal perforation are recognised complications of this procedure (55).
+Oesophageal dilatation has been shown to be a safe and effective therapy in EoE, particularly in the presence of strictures[54].
+However, mucosal tears are a worrisome occurrence but may be acceptable if an effective dilatation is achieved.
+Oesophageal perforation is a recognised complication of this procedure, but rare[55].
 As a result, this intervention gained an adverse reputation somewhat prematurely.
-A recent systematic review has estimated a 0.1% risk of oesophageal perforation as a direct result of oesophageal dilatation (56; 57), and this is no different to the risk of perforation when dilating a peptic stricture (58).
+A recent systematic review has estimated a 0.1% risk of oesophageal perforation as a direct result of oesophageal dilatation[56,57], and this is no different to the risk of perforation when dilating a peptic stricture[58].

 EoE may cause a stiffening of the oesophageal wall and produce poor compliance.
-Subsequent attempts to regurgigate or dislodge a food bolus may then cause a tear (usually partial) in the oesophagus (59-61).
+Subsequent attempts to regurgigate or dislodge a food bolus may then cause a tear [usually partial] in the oesophagus[59-61].
 The frequency of perforation seems to be greater from the food bolus itself than with dilatation.
 Management needs careful assessment because if the perforation is only a dissection, with a contained leak and no free fluid in the chest cavity, then non surgical management may be sufficient.
-The majority of such perforations heal with such a conservative approach (5).
+The majority of such perforations heal with such a conservative approach[5].

 More recently, attention has turned towards potential monoclonal antibody therapies against specific cytokines.
-Mepolizumab, a monoclonal antibody against IL-5 has been shown in a small randomised controlled trial to reduce the peak oesophageal eosinophil count, but with no improvement in clinical symptoms (62).
-Similarly reslizumab (anti IL-5) (63), infliximab (anti-TNFα) (64) and omalizumab (anti-IgE) (65) have been shown to reduce peak oesophageal eosinophil counts with no improvement in clinical symptoms.
+Mepolizumab, a monoclonal antibody against IL-5 has been shown in a small randomised controlled trial to reduce the peak oesophageal eosinophil count, but with no improvement in clinical symptoms[62].
+Similarly reslizumab (anti IL-5)[63], infliximab (anti-Tumor necrosis factor-α)[64] and omalizumab (anti-IgE)[65] have been shown to reduce peak oesophageal eosinophil counts with no improvement in clinical symptoms.
 Results from larger randomised trials are awaited.

 With thoughts towards the future, potential targets for therapy are being evaluated.
-One candidate currently in phase II clinical trials is the CRTH2 antagonist (66).
+One candidate currently in phase II clinical trials is the chemoattractant receptor expressed on Th2 cells (CRTH2) antagonist[66].
 CRTH2 is a receptor expressed on TH2 helper cells that is known to bind to prostaglandin in asthmatics.
 By developing a drug with the ability to block this receptor it is hoped that a key component of the inflammatory response in patients with EoE will be disabled with a subsequent clinical improvement for the patient.

 FUTURE CHALLENGES